vivax3794/BrainCrush/Text.md

 >     move to cell #1
 +,,-, get input, see: Text Input Get
 <     move back cell #0
-+..   add Text.Print to the buffer
++..   add Text Print to the buffer
 >[.>] add all input values to the buffer
 .     run buffer printing input
 ```